 Electric Vs Manual

-It really comes down to power consumption vs manual labour.
-If you’re wanting to remain eco friendly or are tightly watching those electricity bills than a manual mower is best for you.
+It comes down to power consumption vs manual labour.
+If you’re wanting to remain eco friendly or are tightly watching those electricity bills then a manual mower is best for you.

 If you struggle with pushing the mower through tough greenery then the electric model will save you the struggle.